 General (scope, grounds for accelerated procedures, time limits)

-Certain cases may be prioritised under Section 73 IPA under 10 grounds, as mentioned in the section on Prioritised Examination.
+Certain cases may be prioritised under Section 73 IPA under 10 grounds.

 Whereas that prioritisation of cases does not generally entail different guarantees, Section 43 IPA foresees different rules for appeals in cases where the applicant:

 - In submitting his or her application and in presenting the grounds for his or her application in his or her preliminary interview or personal interview or any time before the conclusion of the examination, has raised only issues that are not relevant or are of minimal relevance to his or her eligibility for international protection;

 - Has made inconsistent, contradictory, improbable or insufficient representations which make his or her claim to be eligible for international protection clearly unconvincing;

 - For a reason related to the availability of internal protection, is not in need of international protection;

 - Failed to make an application as soon as reasonably practicable, without reasonable cause;

 - Comes from a Safe Country of Origin.

 The existence of an internal protection alternative as a potential ground for accelerating appeals under Section 43 IPA raises serious concerns as if such a finding is made, it may significantly increase the number of persons who are subject to accelerated appeals.